 The lovely spinning ride beckons guests to cross the drawbridge through Sleeping Beauty Castle and into Fantasyland.
 While it was one of Disneyland's original rides, the carousel's lineage goes back much farther than 1955.
 It was built in 1875 and was located at a Toronto amusement park for many years.
 Because Walt Disney wanted all horses for the ride, he supplemented it with additional animals from a second Coney Island carousel that he purchased.

 The railroad was perhaps Walt Disney's favorite ride at the park.
 He was fascinated by trains and loved to tool around in the locomotive.
-The chugging trains still greet guests at the entrance of the park and take guests on a grand circle tour.
+The chugging steam trains still greet guests at the entrance of the park and take them on a grand circle tour.
+Before returning to the Main Street, U.S.A. station, passengers pass through dioramas of the Grand Canyon and Primeval World.
+The latter is populated with animatronic dinosaurs that first appeared in Ford’s Magic Skyway, one of the four attractions that Disney developed for the 1964 New York World’s Fair.

 Peter Pan's Flight